Video: Helicopter Lifts Horse From Construction Trench

-SHADOW HILLS, CA (CBSDFW.COM) – Los Angeles County Fire first responders rescued a horse from a construction trench Tuesday afternoon in Shadow Hills, California.
+SHADOW HILLS, CA (CBS LOCAL) – Los Angeles County Fire first responders rescued a horse from a construction trench Tuesday afternoon in Shadow Hills, California.

 The horse named Misty was uninjured after a fall into the trench but had to lifted with the aid of a LA County Fire helicopter.